-This live online American Literature class is a college prep high school-level survey course of American authors, poets, and essayists.
+This live online American Literature course is a college prep high school-level survey of American authors, poets, and essayists.
 On completion, students may earn college credit by taking the American Literature Clep Exam.

 By taking a close look at the writer, as well as their work, students begin to develop a better understanding of how literature reflects both the person who wrote it, as well as the time period in which it was written.
 Students are provided with a variety of authors who helped describe the challenges, joys, and perseverance that went into the building of this nation.
 Literary genres and techniques are explained so the reading that follows makes sense, and students can begin to see patterns and then provide their own explanations of the meaning behind the stories they read.
 My goal is to make literature understandable and fun.
 Students are encouraged to ask question, offer comments, and find unique ways to respond to the works written by some of America’s well-known writers.